dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

 The previous generation results may look a bit boring.
 Now, let's use sequence sampler to get some more exciting results.

-``SequenceSampler`` simply samples from the contextual multinomial distribution produced by the language model at each time step.
-Since we may want to control how "sharp" the distribution is to tradeoff diversity with correctness, we can use the ``temperature`` option in ``SequenceSampler``, which controls the temperature of the softmax function.
+:class:`~gluonnlp.model.SequenceSampler` simply samples from the contextual multinomial distribution produced by the language model at each time step.
+Since we may want to control how "sharp" the distribution is to tradeoff diversity with correctness, we can use the ``temperature`` option in :class:`~gluonnlp.model.SequenceSampler`, which controls the temperature of the softmax function.

 .. code:: python